terascope/kafka-assets/docs/asset/operations/kafka_reader.md

 The kafka_reader is used to read data from a kafka cluster.
 This is a high throughput operation.
 This reader handles all the complexity of balancing writes across partitions and managing ever-changing brokers.

-This uses [node-rdkafka](https://github.com/Blizzard/node-rdkafka) underneath the hood.
+This uses [@confluentinc/kafka-javascript](https://github.com/confluentinc/kafka-javascript) (librdkafka) underneath the hood.

 For this reader to function properly, you will need a running kafka cluster and configure this job with the correct group, topic and partition management options